-In order to manage the risk, we are opening the industry in phases.
-In the first phase, we have opened a Resilient Corridor which runs from Negril along the north coast to Portland.
-A second Resilient Corridor is the Kingston Business District (New Kingston and environs) which will be open to business travellers.
+- In order to manage the risk, we are opening the industry in phases.
+In the first phase, we have designated a Resilient Corridor which runs from Negril along the north coast to Portland.
+A second Resilient Corridor is the Kingston Business District (New Kingston and environs) which will be open to business travellers and a third Resilient Corridor on the South Coast which runs from Milk River to Negril. - Can I leave my hotel if I am staying along the Resilient Corridor? - If you are a visitor staying along the Resilient Corridor you will be under the stay in zone order.
+This means you will be required to remain at your hotel/resort within the corridor for the duration of your stay.

-Where are visitors allowed to stay during this period?
+• Where are visitors allowed to stay during this period?

-For the period, only accommodation facilities located on the beach side of the main thoroughfare from Negril to Portland; and those in the Kingston Business District will be allowed to accept guests.
-Note that only properties which have received a COVID-19 Readiness Certificate will be opened on June 15.
+Only accommodation facilities located on the beach side of the main thoroughfare from Negril to Portland; and those in the Kingston Business District will be allowed to accept guests.
+Note that only properties which have received a COVID-19 Compliant Certificate will be allowed to take guests.
 As the product quality authority assesses each property, the list will be updated daily on the Travel Authorization page on www.visitjamaica.com.